avvo/coding-style/README.md

     result = 1 - \
              2

-    # good (but still ugly as hell)
+    # bad
     result = 1 \
              - 2

+    long_string =
-    long_string = 'First part of the long string' \
+      'First part of the long string' \
       ' and second part of the long string'
     ```

 * When continuing a chained method invocation on another line keep the `.` on the second line.